easteregg

 Your Responsibility, Your Choice

 The moment you hand over a device, you lose all control.
-It does not matter if you are selling it, donating it, recycling it, or giving it to a family member, a friend or a nacquitance.
+It does not matter if you are selling it, donating it, recycling it, or giving it to a family member, a friend or an acquaintance.
 That laptop might change hands three more times before someone runs recovery software out of sheer curiosity or bad intentions.
 You cannot get it back.
 You cannot demand its return.
 And your 'deleted' data is still out there, even after years.

 Data cleaning is not a mere suggestion or a "best practice".
 It is your responsibility and your protection.
 Your options are clear.
-You can spend a few dollars on proper shreddibng software.
+You can spend a few dollars on proper shredding software.
 Or you can accept the risk that your financial records, medical information, personal photos, and saved passwords might end up in someone else's hands - sometimes, after years.
 One of these choices costs $4.99.
-The other could cost you thosdands, if not everything.
+The other could cost you thousands, if not everything.

 Download our free pre-sale checklist (printable).
 This comprehensive, step-by-step guide walks you through the entire data sanitization process, ensuring no device is overlooked and your personal information is completely protected before sale or donation.
 Suitable for both macOS and Windows computers, this checklist covers all the critical steps you cannot afford to skip—from identifying your storage type to verifying complete data erasure.